apple/swift-algorithms/Guides/Chunked.md

 // [[10, 20, 30], [10, 40, 40], [10, 20]]
 ```

-The `chunk(on:)` method, by contrast, takes a projection of each element and
+The `chunked(on:)` method, by contrast, takes a projection of each element and
 separates chunks where the projection of two consecutive elements is not equal.

 ```swift